Dave-Nandwa/Zapata/README.md

 # Zapata
-The Repository for the application done for Zapata Group Tz
+Application Repository for the application done for Zapata Group Tz

+Zapata is now one of the top e-commerce platforms in Tanzania.